xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 ## Bonding commands

 Commands for working with network bonds, for resilience with physical interface failover.
-For more information, see [Networking](../Networking).
+For more information, see the [Networking](../../networking/) section.

 The bond object is a reference object which glues together *master* and *member* PIFs.
 The master PIF is the bonding interface which must be used as the overall PIF to refer to the bond.
 The member PIFs are a set of two or more physical interfaces that have been combined into the high-level bonded interface.